Cremation UrnsHow to Buy and What to Look For

 How to Buy A Cremation Urn: Narrowing Down Your Choices

-You want to make sure that the urn you select reflects the wishes and tastes of the deceased and their loved ones.
+You want to ensure that the urn you select reflects the wishes and tastes of the deceased and their loved ones.
 A biodegradable urn might be best if the deceased was concerned about the environment.
-You probably don’t want an overly ornate version if they had simple tastes.
-Chances are, you’ll know which urn is perfect when you see it, but keeping the personality of the deceased can help make the process more personal.
+You probably don’t want an overly ornate version if the person you are buying for had simple tastes.
+Chances are, you’ll know which urn is perfect when you see it, but keeping the deceased’s personality can help make the process more personal.

 - What is your budget?

-It may be hard to think of terms of money when choosing an urn to honor a loved one, but urns are available in a wide variety of price ranges.
-Deciding how much you want to spend before you start looking can help you narrow down your choices significantly.
+It may be hard to think of terms of money when choosing an urn to honor a loved one, but urns are available in various price ranges.
+Deciding how much you want to spend before you start looking can help narrow your choices significantly.

 - Where will the remains be stored?